Semiclassical resonances for matrix Schr\"odinger operators with vanishing interactions at crossings of classical trajectories: Framework and main results

-We define accordingly the following subset of $[E_0-h\delta_0, E_0+h\delta_0]$, consisting of real energies close to $E_0$ which satisfy \eqref{Eq:Bohr-Sommerfeld quantization rule}:
+We define accordingly the following subset of $[E_0-Lh, E_0+Lh]$, consisting of real energies close to $E_0$ which satisfy \eqref{Eq:Bohr-Sommerfeld quantization rule}:

-When $r_0$ vanishes identically on $\Rr$, the spectrum of $P$ near $E_0$ consists of a continuous spectrum with embedded eigenvalues, approximated by the quantization rule \eqref{Eq:Bohr-Sommerfeld quantization rule}.
-In the general case however, these embedded eigenvalues become resonances : this corresponds to the so-called Fermi's golden rule.
+When $r_0$ vanishes identically on $\Rr$, the spectrum of $P$ near $E_0$ consists of a continuous spectrum with embedded eigenvalues, approximated by the Bohr-Sommerfeld quantization rule \eqref{Eq:Bohr-Sommerfeld quantization rule}.
+In the general case however, these embedded eigenvalues become resonances: this corresponds to Fermi's golden rule.